 Is the Seller Motivated?

 Many properties listed as “For Sale by Owner” require more scrutiny than the standard home marketed for sale.
 Certainly, we have great familiarity with FSBO properties with inadequate inspection disclosures that lead buyers into money pits.
+In Illinois, it is not necessary to even disclose if the home is in foreclosure.
 Our whole goal with representing buyers in For Sale by Owner transactions is to be alert to the risks.
 We aren’t looking to save money, because the Seller is competing on price.
-We are looking to make sure the value is there for our buyer.
+We are looking to make sure the value is there for our buyers.

 For the most part, I’m skeptical of a For Sale By Owner that is not a motivated seller.
 If the seller has been marketing this property for six months, I would bet money that something is desperately wrong with the property.
 If the property had been marketed for sale by a Realtor, I’m going to guess the Realtor knew of a flaw that prevented her from closing the deal.
 We would always ask the Seller a when, a who, and a why.
 When did you put it up for sale?
 Who had it before you went FSBO?
 Why hasn’t it closed yet?